ExeterBScDTS/ECM2429-event-loop/README.md

 Stopping...
 ```

-What we find is that although our GUI seemed to work fine with simple actions associated with the buttons, once we have a long running action we see that the GUI is waiting for each action to complete before starting the next.
+What we find is that although our GUI seems to work fine with simple actions associated with the buttons, once we have a long running action we see that the GUI is waiting for each action to complete before starting the next.
 We can also see that button clicks are being queued, so when it is able to process the stop button presses, there are several waiting.

 #### How can we fix this?